youtube/cobalt/starboard/doc/evergreen/cobalt_evergreen_overview.md

 Evergreen:

 *   `kSbSystemPathStorageDirectory`
-    *   Dedidated location for storing Cobalt Evergreen-related binaries
+    *   Dedicated location for storing Cobalt Evergreen-related binaries
     *   This path must be writable and have at least 96MB of reserved space for Evergreen updates.
 Please see the “Platforms Requirements” section below for more details.